Events, Festivals and Exhibitions

 varies

-Judith Schrut previews La Linea, London’s annual Latin Music Festival, this year celebrating its 25th Anniversary
+Judith Schrut previews La Linea, London’s annual Latin Music Festival, is in April-May

 ,